 "Hi Daph, Miss Amaya's already called, and added a car, she said she needed to change the return date for both."

-"Yeah, I have that date now," give it to him with arrival times.
+"Yeah, I have that date now," give it to him with flight numbers and arrival times.

 That's done.
 Sloane is a bundle of anticipatory energy, I collect Oceane and we go to the Aquatic Center to burn some of it up diving.